Introduction to Wyoming Slot Machine Casino Gambling in 2020

 - Pari-Mutuel Wagering: 18

-In 2013, the state legislature allowed off-track betting facilities to offer Historical Horse Racing (HHR) games.
-This law has resulted in a resurgence in horse racing in Wyoming.
-HHR terminals made pari-mutuel wagering a year-round activity and boosted gaming revenue for both the state and local economies
+In 2013, the state legislature allowed off-track betting facilities to offer Historical Horse Racing (HHR) games, returning pari-mutuel wagering to once again being a year-round activity.
+HHR machines have boosted gaming revenue for both the state and local economies.

 Slot Machine Private Ownership in Wyoming